What are fanned fret guitars?

 Written by Steven Martin (Steven Martin Guitar)

-I hope you enjoyed part one of this series which can be found here.
+I hope you enjoyed part one of this series .
 This is the second part and the final 5 licks; enjoy!

 Develop the lick - This can involve adding notes or removing notes.
 There are loads of ways of adding notes ('melodic ornamentation', if you prefer).
 Chromatic passing tones can be added between scale notes as melodic 'filler'.
 This is common in Jazz or Fusion where you'd play 'strong' notes on the beats with the added chromatic notes in between.
 Any notes (not just chromatic) can be used to 'fill gaps', including wider intervals to create a melodic jump.